 ARRIVING BY CAR

 Leave your car in quiet Austwick.
 Taxi back to your first night.

 The best “local” airport is either Leeds-Bradford or Manchester.
 Intercontinental flights use Manchester or one of the London airports.

 Please contact us for transfer advice in view of the options available.
-In all cases a final taxi transfer (pre-bookable) from Leeds, Harrogate or Skipton to your first accommodation would be the easiest method of arrival, though there is a good hourly bus service from Harrogate to Ripon.
+A final taxi transfer (pre-bookable) from Thirsk, Harrogate or Leeds to your first accommodation would be the easiest method of arrival (note that there is a good half-hourly bus service from Harrogate to Ripon, less regularly from Thirsk).